 Join Marie Betteley, leading expert on Russian jewelry, Fabergé and works of art for this engaging look at her life and career.
 Marie has handled some of Imperial Russia’s most precious treasures and will tell you about how to separate the real from the faux.
 From one of the few authorities on Russian jewels outside of Russia, you will learn valuable lessons on how to recognize the best and stay away from the rest.

-Моя жизнь в окружении русских сокровищ
+For Russian audiences:Моя жизнь в окружении русских сокровищ

 For French audiences:Mon parcours dans le monde des Bijoux Russes (My journey into the world of Russian Jewelry)Suivi de / Followed by ”Antiques Roadshow” Amener vos bijoux ou objets russes pour faire vérifier leur authenticité.
 Bring your Russian jewelry or objects to verify their authenticity.

-Beyond Fabergé: Russian Imperial Jewelers
+Beyond Fabergé: Imperial Russian Jewelry Book Tour

 If you’re looking for a dynamic speaker who will connect with and leave a lasting impression on your audience, Marie Betteley is the ideal choice.